stefanwatt/sandr/README.md

 <!-- TOC --><a name="alpha"></a>
 ## 🚨🚨🚨ALPHA🚨🚨🚨

-This is not ready for the public yet.
+Use at your own risk.
 Expect bugs.
 At the moment I consider this project mostly a learning experience for me.

 <!-- TOC --><a name="search-and-replace-in-neovim"></a>